Complex Valued Deep Operator Network (DeepONet) $[\mathcal{G}]$ for Three Dimensional Maxwell's Equations: $\mathcal{G} \in \mathbb{C}^{m \times n}$: Computational Experiments

 \autoref{fig:correlation} shows the correlation between predicted and true total fields.
-Strong diagonal alignment demonstrates high prediction accuracy for both the electric and magnetic fields. \autoref{fig:true_vs_pred} shows the predictions of the total electric and magnetic fields by the complex-valued model at a testing frequency of 0.402 GHz.
-The pointwise absolute errors between the ground truths and predictions are plotted in green, with small errors primarily occurring in areas where the regularity of the function is poor.
+Strong diagonal alignment demonstrates high prediction accuracy for both the electric and magnetic fields. \autoref{fig:sphere_predictions} shows the predictions of the total electric and magnetic fields by the complex-valued model at a testing frequency of 0.402 GHz.
+The 2D visualizations on the sphere surface demonstrate close agreement between predictions and ground truth for both real and imaginary parts of all field components. \autoref{fig:sphere_errors} presents the absolute pointwise errors, which are small throughout the domain.
 The model is shown to generalize well to the testing frequencies.

 In the second example, we tested the capability of the complex-valued DeepONet to handle electromagnetic fields with a much higher maximum frequency of $4.77 \, \text{GHz}$.
 To resolve the higher frequencies and smaller wavelengths, the computational domain is discretized into a finer mesh as described in \autoref{sec:data_generation} and the incident field is evaluated on 137,388 sensor locations.
 To accommodate this increase, a larger DeepONet model is created with a branch network input dimension of 137,388 and the number of neurons per layer raised to 128.
 The number of hidden layers and other model hyperparameters are unchanged.
 After training for 100,000 epochs, the training and testing relative $L_2$ losses are presented in \autoref{large_dataset_l2}.
 These results show that the complex-valued DeepONet can effectively scale to a much larger dataset to handle high-frequency fields without compromising its accuracy or altering training routine.